 When you set up a view area, we recommend you to set the video stream resolution to the same size as or smaller than the view area size.
 If you set the video stream resolution larger than the view area size it implies digitally scaled up video after sensor capture, which requires more bandwidth without adding image information.

-Which capture mode to choose depends on the requirements of frame rate and resolution for the specific surveillance setup.
+The capture mode to choose depends on the requirements for the frame rate and resolution for the specific surveillance setup.
 For specifications about available capture modes, see the product’s datasheet at axis.com.

 Image and text overlay will not be displayed on video stream over HDMI.